Teach your students to use their five senses to learn about their local community, including their homes and neighborhoods.

-- Decide on the date for your school neighborhood walk and send home the Parent Letter with each student prior to the lesson.
+- Decide on the date for your school neighborhood walk and send the Places Around Us Neighborhood Walk: Parent Letter home with each student prior to the lesson.

 - Collect all permission slips and determine which parents can volunteer for the walk.

 - Prior to the walk, share the Recording Sheet with each parent, emphasizing the walk's objective.
 Ask them to help record students' observations if necessary.